Autoimmune disease in women: X chromosome inactivation

 Many genes involved in the immune response reside on the X chromosome, of which most women have two copies, whereas men typically only have one.
 During cell division in embryological development, one of the two X chromosomes is inactivated at random, in a process called lyonization.
 This ensures that the expression of X chromosome genes is randomly suppressed on one of the two copies in females to compensate for the extra copy of these genes.
 Incomplete suppression of the extra copies of these genes may lead to overexpression of some genes involved in the immune response, resulting in a more robust immune response and an increased risk of developing autoimmune diseases.

 Additional support for this hypothesis can be illustrated by the higher rates of autoimmune disease in men with Klinefelter syndrome (47,XXY).
 Like women, males with Klinefelter syndrome also have two copies of the X chromosome, which may predispose them to increased risk of autoimmune disease through the same mechanism.
-This risk is highest in autoimmune diseases which are female-predominant (e.g., Addison's disease, multiple sclerosis, Sjögren syndrome).
+This risk is highest in autoimmune diseases which are female-predominant (e.g., Addison's disease, multiple sclerosis, Sjögren's disease).
 With the exception of Type 1 diabetes, which affects both sexes at roughly equal rates, Klinefelter syndrome was not correlated with increased risk of autoimmune diseases which occur in males with greater or equal frequency (e.g., ankylosing spondylitis, psoriasis.)

 Despite having only one copy of the X chromosome, women with Turner syndrome (45,XO) are still twice as likely as the general female population to develop autoimmune diseases.
 Interestingly, the autoimmune diseases for which Turner syndrome patients are at greater risk include inflammatory bowel disease, type 1 diabetes, alopecia areata, and several other autoimmune disorders, which tend to affect the sexes at roughly equal rates.
 This suggests that the development of autoimmune disease is not solely mediated by differential expression of genes on the X chromosome.